outofmbufs/tokenizer/README.md

  - Two more ways (beyond just StopIteration) to handle EOF: a one-time EOF token prior to the StopIteration, or an infinite supply of EOF tokens (never causing StopIteration).

 The TokStreamEnhancer does not depend on the `Tokenizer` class; it can be layered onto any iterator that provides a stream of arbitrary objects.

-## UNICODE Tangent
-The commmon programming identifier format of "first character must be alphabetic or underscore, rest of them same but also can be digits" is usually written like this:

-    r'[A-Za-z_][A-Za-z_0-9]*'

-but that doesn't work for more generalized Unicode characters.
-If Unicode characters are to be allowed the required expression is a little bit obscure/tricky so the TokenMatch class provides that expression as a class variable:

-    TokenMatch.unicode_identifier_re

-and, for symmetry, provides the simple ASCII equivalent too:

-    TokenMatch.ascii_identifier_re    # same as r'[A-Za-z_][A-Za-z_0-9]*'

-In this README any example built with IDENTIFIER-like things will use the unicode variant; substitute the ascii regular expression if preferable.

-Thus, for example:

-    TokenMatch('IDENTIFIER', TokenMatch.unicode_identifier_re)

-will accept identifiers like:

-    MötleyCrüe

-whereas

-    TokenMatch('IDENTIFIER', TokenMatch.ascii_identifier_re)

-will not.

 ## Using the Tokenizer